wootyh/DE_scoreboard/README.md

 # DE_scoreboard
-A simple scoreboard script.
+A simple scoreboard script for both QBCore and ESX Legacy!

-- ESX Legacy
+- Provides support for QBCore and ESX Legacy!
-- Easy to configure
+- Easy to configure!
-- Includes ID's over head
+- Includes ID's over head!
-- Ox_lib menu
+- Utilizes `ox_lib` menu!